 Writing Spring Jokes for Children

-Paint a picture-Ask kids to draw funny pictures, like a cat in a raincoat or a frog holding an umbrella, then have them create a funny saying or joke to go along with the picture.
+Ask kids to draw funny pictures, like a cat in a raincoat or a frog holding an umbrella.
+Children can use these images to create a funny saying or joke to go along with the picture.

-Create a list of silly questions-Jokes often begin with a silly questions that nobody really knows the answer to.
+Jokes often begin with a silly question that nobody really knows the answer to.
 Kids can create jokes around the questions they make up.
 For example, do you know the answer to the following question: "Why does everyone feel tired on April 1st?"
 The answer?
 "Because they've just completed a 31 day March!"